mozaik-association/mozaik/docs/5Petition_module.md

 !!! abstract "The goal of petitions management"

-    This fonctionality provides you to :
+    This functionality provides you to :

     - Manage the general information of each petition.
     - Add interests to categorise the different petitions and to add these interests to the form of the contacts who participated to this petition.